WHAT IS METABOLISM?

 HOW THE BOOSTME FORMULA IMPROVES METABOLISM… AND HELPS YOU STAY YOUNG

 The BoostMe® formula and the BoostMe all-Natural shot gel were developed to naturally stimulate energy metabolism depressed by physical and/or mental stress.
 This unique adaptogenic formula has been clinically proven to improve general energy, endurance and well-being in athletes, active adults and overworked/overstressed people, because it acts at the cellular level by improving the health of your mitochondria.
 If mitochondria do their job well, they contribute to a healthy, feel-young condition.

 BoostMe is also very helpful for people affected by the Metabolic Syndrome, a condition also known as Syndrome X, insulin resistance syndrome, and dysmetabolic syndrome.
-The various manifestations of metabolic syndrome are: chronic fatigue, insulin resistance, increased level of glucose, lipids, cholesterol in the blood, reduction of sexual strength, and obesity – occurring together and increasing the risk of heart disease, stroke and diabetes.
+The various manifestations of metabolic syndrome are: chronic fatigue, insulin resistance, increased level of glucose, lipids, cholesterol in the blood, and obesity – occurring together and increasing the risk of heart disease, stroke and diabetes.